chef/chef-web-docs/content/glossary.md

 **ChefSpec**

-:   ChefSpec is a unit-testing framework for testing Chef cookbooks.
+:   ChefSpec is a unit-testing framework for testing Chef Infra
+    cookbooks.

 **chef-zero**